 In pretests, we observed that percentage of correct answers to brightness check increases by 19% when participants are asked to perform screen calibration.

 In 24.8% of submissions, the play back duration was longer than 1.15 times of the original duration of the videos.
-After a software update in which videos are fully downloaded in advance, only 5.06% of cases showed longer play back duration than expected.
+After a software update, in which videos are fully downloaded in advance, only 5.06% of cases showed longer play back duration than expected.

-Using the data from reproducibility tests, we evaluated the performance of the gold clips, play back duration, brightness check, and straightliner detection by comparing the MOS scores from laboratory test (as the ground truth) with MOS values calculated from submissions that passed or failed in each criterion.
+Using the data from reproducibility tests, we evaluated the performance of the gold clips, play back duration, brightness check, and straightliner detection by comparing the MOS values from laboratory test (as the ground truth) with the MOS values calculated from submissions that passed or failed in each criterion.

 In addition, we conducted multiple crowdsourcing experiment to evaluate the effect of 1) viewing distance test 2) visual acuity test (VAT), 3) display calibration and 4) trapping clips.
 In each of them the test had to be modified for the aim of that test.
 For details please refer to [2].